mi3nts/ADELE/README.md

+# ADELE
-# Automated Documentation to Extract Learning from EEG (ADELE)
+## Automated Documentation to Extract Learning from EEG